EME Stage 1 Guidance Notes

 Research Grants Held

 This should include research grants held (as a named applicant) CURRENTLY or IN THE LAST 5 YEARS as well as any additional previous grants, relevant to this application.
 Please include who the grant is with and the amount of each grant.
 If no grants are held please enter N/A (as this is a mandatory field).
+For each entry you should state: registration number and name of registry and the DOI of the main related publication.
+Where the study is still ongoing or final results have not yet been published, please provide an estimated publication date.
+This is inline with the NIHR policy on clinical trial registration and disclosure of results.

 Has this application been previously submitted to this or any other funding body?